 I’ve read a lot of reviews and talked with other Roomba 770 and 880 owners.
 While some people were mentioning that it could’ve looked better, the results of the studies were positive.
 Some even said that their visitors were calling the Roomba a spaceship.

 This part of our article is the most important.
-The main reason why people purchase robotic vacuums are their capabilities and if they can perform at a satisfying level.
-If Roomba 770 and 880 have negative performance rates, what’s the use of purchasing any of these two?
+The main reason why people purchase robotic vacuums are their capabilities and for satisfying cleaning results.
+If Roomba 770 and 880 have negative performance rates, what’s the point in purchasing either of them?

-To find out if Roomba 770 and 880 are good performing robotic vacuums, let’s write a little more on this topic.
+To find out if Roomba 770 and 880 are high-performing robotic vacuums, let’s write a little more on this topic.